reagent-project/reagent/doc/UsingHiccupToDescribeHTML.md

 1. A keyword like `:div` or `:span`, which it will create using React.createElement
 2. A symbol like `my-component`.

-If it is symbol, then reagent will evaluate a function by that name.
+If it's a symbol, then reagent will evaluate a function by that name.
 Reagent expects one of three things from this function:

 1. A Hiccup vector.
 Reagent creates a React component with the function as its render method and uses the Hiccup vector for the initial render.
 2. A ClojureScript function.
 Reagent will then create a React component with this inner function as the render method and will then call the inner function for the initial render.